joelouthan/theologic.us/content/posts/prayers/2020-08-26-am_prayers.md

 Adjunct at Moore Norman Tech.
 This was completely and literally uncalled for.

 Possibility of senior tech writer with Red Hat?
 Who would have thought?
 Not in a million years.
+Lord, let this be resolved soon.
+But let this give you glory.
+Give me your path God.
+Lead me back to you.

 You know what you have provided.
 I cannot connect all the dots but I know you have always been my provision.